Linux4Hope/website-v2/README.md

 # website-v2-poc
 POC for getting the files and tooling needed for a site revamp.
-We will take this repo out of POC and public if we determine the tools and workflow in here are feasible.
+We will take this repo out of POC and make public if we determine the tools and workflow in here are feasible.

 ## Local Development